Grain AI Review —

 Grain is optimised for high-growth, collaborative SMBs and mid-market teams rather than deeply compliance-heavy enterprise environments.
 For organisations with strict multi-layered data governance requirements, evaluate the compliance certifications carefully before deployment.

 One of Grain's strongest organisational effects is reducing unnecessary meetings.
-Teams can watch clips asynchronously, review customer feedback independently, and access contextual evidence without scheduling a follow-up sync — creating high async operational leverage when the library is well-maintained.
+Teams can watch clips asynchronously, review action items independently, and let their AI agents pull context without scheduling a follow-up sync, creating high async operational leverage when the library is well-maintained.

 What it actually